rabbit-ear/rabbit-ear-app/readme.md

 # Blender-style graph maker

+## 2023-09-22

+In which I consider how to add folded-form folding back into the app.

+From the beginning, I promised to keep this app simple and make it have less to do with origami, more to do with a simple 2D graph creator/editor with some origami related construction UI tools.

 ## bug list:

 [ ] scale-up a crease pattern, reset zoom no longer works (fixed to old size).